Thursday, September 22

 Facts about New Hampshire:

-1. A few things New Hampshire is known for are: Maple syrup, granite production, and its beautiful landscapes.
-A few of the nicknames for the state of New Hampshire are: the Granite State, the White Mountain State, and the Mother of Rivers State.
+1. New Hampshire is known for a few things: Maple syrup, granite production, and its beautiful landscapes.
+A few of the nicknames for the state of New Hampshire are the Granite State, the White Mountain State, and the Mother of Rivers State.
 The New Hampshire state motto is Live Free or Die.
 The New Hampshire state motto was adopted in 1945.
 The abbreviation for New Hampshire is NH.

-2. The capital of New Hampshire is Concord.
-Concord officially became the capital of New Hampshire sometime in 1808.
+2. Concord is the capital of New Hampshire.
+It officially became the capital sometime in 1808.
 Concord has an estimated population of about 43,503 people.

 3. The state bird of New Hampshire is the Purple finch.
-The Purple finch was chosen as the state bird in 1957.
-The Purple finch is not really purple but more of a pinkish-red color with some brown and creamy tannish white on its underneath area.
+It was chosen as the state bird in 1957.
+The Purple finch is not really purple but more pinkish-red with some brown and creamy tannish white on its underneath area.

-4. The New Hampshire official state flower is the Purple lilac also known as Syringa vulgaris.
-The Purple lilac is a perennial flowering shrub.
-The Purple lilac starts to bloom in the months of April and May.
-The New Hampshire Purple lilac became the official state flower in 1919.
+4. The New Hampshire official state flower is the Purple lilac, also known as Syringa vulgaris.
+This perennial flowering shrub started to bloom in April and May and became the official state flower in 1919.

 5. New Hampshire’s current state flag was officially adopted in 1909.
 New Hampshire’s state flag has a blue background with New Hampshire’s state seal on it.

-7. Some cool places to visit while in New Hampshire are: the Castle in the Clouds located in Moultonborough, NH., the Hampton Beach State Park, and the Story Land located in Glen, NH.
+7. Some cool places to visit while in New Hampshire are the Castle in the Clouds in Moultonborough, NH., Hampton Beach State Park, and Story Land in Glen, NH.

-8. Some animals that live in New Hampshire are: bald eagles, coyotes, foxes, moose, northern river otter, and white-tailed deer.
+8. Some animals that live in New Hampshire are bald eagles, coyotes, foxes, moose, northern river otters, and white-tailed deer.

-9. New Hampshire can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in New Hampshire was 106 degrees Fahrenheit in Nashua, New Hampshire on July 4, 1911.
-The coldest temperature ever recorded in New Hampshire was -47 degrees (47 degrees below zero) Fahrenheit in Mount Washington, New Hampshire on January 29, 1934.
+9. New Hampshire can get very hot and cold, depending on the time of year.
+The hottest temperature recorded in New Hampshire was 106 degrees Fahrenheit in Nashua, New Hampshire, on July 4, 1911.
+The coldest temperature ever recorded in New Hampshire was -47 degrees (47 degrees below zero) Fahrenheit in Mount Washington, New Hampshire, on January 29, 1934.

 Share a cool fact about New Hampshire with us?